 8. Hummingbirds Keep Their Head Positions Stable in Turbulences

 During turbulent airflow conditions created experimentally in a wind tunnel, hummingbirds exhibit stable head positions and orientation when they hover at a feeder.
 In natural settings full of highly complex background motion, hummingbirds are able to hover precisely in place by rapid coordination of vision with body position.

 The agile PMO demonstrates the same vital capability to maintain the head above water.
-Turbulences strike the project.
-Uncertainty and instability shake the course of the project.
+Turbulences strike a project.
+Uncertainty and instability shake the course of a project.
 Conversations with colleagues, during meetings, or with executives can be difficult.
 However, the agile PMO stays confident, calm, focused on the mission.